 - Climbing: Cats love to perch in high places and climb, be it up a tree or to the top of a cat condo.

-- Kneading: When a cat rhythmically moves her paws on people, clothing or bedding, she is “kneading.”
+- Kneading: When a cat rhythmically moves their paws on people, clothing or bedding, they are “kneading.”
 This is generally a sign of contentment

 - Marking Territory: Scratching leaves a visual and scent cue to other cats that this location has already been claimed by another feline.

 - Defense: Cats use their claws to protect themselves.
 They may use their claws with humans when frightened or irritated.